clojurewerkz/quartzite.docs/articles/durable_quartz_stores.md

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a> (including images & stylesheets).
 The source is available [on Github](https://github.com/clojurewerkz/quartzite.docs).

+## What version of Quartzite does this guide cover?

+This guide covers Quartzite `2.0.x` (including beta releases).

 ## Overview

 During Quartz operation, it has to do some housekeeping: track trigger execution history,